 2. The Atari ST’s MIDI ports: The Atari ST was the first home computer to come with built-in MIDI (Musical Instrument Digital Interface) ports, making it a mainstay in music production studios for years.
 This innovation proved instrumental in merging the realms of music and digital technology.

 4. The TOS: The Atari ST was known for its TOS (The Operating System), featuring an early GUI (Graphical User Interface) based on Digital Research’s GEM.
-This was a crucial step in the evolution towards modern graphical operating systems.
+This was a crucial step in the evolution of modern graphical operating systems.

 5. The Jaguar’s “Do The Math” Campaign: While not technically a home computer, the Atari Jaguar, a game console released in the 90s, boasted a 64-bit architecture.
-Its marketing slogan, “Do The Math,” is an iconic example of technical specifications being used (arguably misleadingly) in consumer advertising.
+Its marketing slogan, “Do The Math,” is an iconic example of technical specifications used (arguably misleadingly) in consumer advertising.

 Trivia